Rajpratik71/zfs_wiki/Fedora.md

 **Systemd Update:**

-When upgrading to the zfs-0.6.5.8 release it's recommended that users manually reset the zfs systemd presets.
+When upgrading to the zfs-0.7.4 release it's recommended that users manually reset the zfs systemd presets.
 Failure to do so can result in the pool not automatically importing when the system is rebooted.

 ```
-systemctl preset zfs-import-cache zfs-import-scan zfs-mount zfs-share zfs-zed zfs.target
+systemctl preset zfs-import-cache zfs-import-scan zfs-import.target zfs-mount zfs-share zfs-zed zfs.target
 ```

 **Repository Renamed:**